BrendanMallon/cs326-final-zeta/docs/final.md

 - Semester: Fall 2022

 - SPOTLIST
     - This application is a "swipe styled" spotify playlist discoivery tool.
 Upon sigining in, you can search for playlits based on a term (this can be a genre, description, etc) ans the application will play a snippet of each song in the playlist until you either like or dislike the playlist.
-If you liek the playlist, it will get added to your spotify account and to your social page so the people in your friends list can see.
+If you like the playlist, it will get added to your spotify account and to your social page so the people in your friends list can see.
 The social page allows you to see the playlists your frriends have added to their spotify via spotlist.
 This is innovative as it creates a simple and quick way to discover playlists while also allowing you to listen to their content in a short ammount of time and automated manner.

+- Instructions/Important Notes:
+    - Once home page is loaded, open spotify app on phone and select current player to be spotlist.
+Once done, you can query playlist
+    - You can add these accounts as friends in order to have some activity in the social page: ["izaias", "Will", "Brendan"]

 - Division of Labor
     - Izaias: Built the spotify API and webplayback SDK integration and all the fuinctional components.
 Created the login and sign up page HTML and all the home page JS.